Metmuseum.org: Jewellery

 237.95 USD

 Art jewelry makes a unique gift for her.
 This timeless set reinterprets an elegant gold bracelet from Cyprus in The Met collection.
 We've embellished the original adornment's characteristic twist motif with so-called "baroque" pearls, named after the word barroco, a Portuguese term for a pearl with an irregular shape.
-The Museum's bracelet belongs to the esteemed Cesnola Collection, which comprises Cypriot art and artifacts made between ca. 2500 B. C. and ca. A. D. 300, and serves as the most important and comprehensive assemblage of its kind in the Western world.
+The Museum's bracelet belongs to the esteemed Cesnola Collection, which comprises Cypriot art and artifacts made between ca. 2500 BCE and ca. 300 CE, and serves as the most important and comprehensive assemblage of its kind in the Western world.

-The Metropolitan Museum of Art Swiss Butterfly Brooch
+The Metropolitan Museum of Art Spanish Baldric Lapis Braided Bracelet

 107.95 USD

-The Metropolitan Museum of Art Cypriot Twist Pearl Pendant Necklace
+The Metropolitan Museum of Art Laurelton Hall Mosaic Necklace and Earrings Set

 The Metropolitan Museum of Art Bohemian Dragon Magnifier Pendant Necklace